iconicwp/fundraisers-for-woocommerce/ReadMe.txt

 v1.0.5 (13/09/16)
 [update] Iconic dashboard
 [update] Enqueue Magnific properly
+[fix] Disable shipping for fundraiser purchases
+[fix] Issue when calculating donation in ajax cart [fix] Modifying non-fundraiser products in cart

 v1.0.4 (30/07/15)
 [fix] Remove attribute tab class as it interferes with other products.
 Still shows for fundraiser products